|Code||Date||Venue||Early Bird Fee||Fee|

 - Officials in state petroleum companies and Ministries of Energy and Finance

-Your expert course leader is an international legal expert in petroleum law who is based in Scotland.
-He received the degrees of Juris Doctor from the University of Wyoming and LLM-Energy Law from the University of Utah.
+Your first course trainer is an international legal expert in petroleum law who is based in Scotland.
+Hes received the degrees of Juris Doctor from the University of Wyoming and LLM-Energy Law from the University of Utah.
 He has been listed in the Guide to the World’s Leading Energy and Natural Resources Lawyers.
 In over 30 years of practice, he has been chief legal officer in petroleum companies, consultant to development banks and aid programmes, and law professor.